-Our community coalition is open to anyone desiring to make his or her community safer through the prevention of underage drinking and excessive consumption.
-Involvement in our efforts includes individuals from public and private schools, law enforcement, youth, prevention and safety groups, health agencies and organizations, child advocacy groups, the faith community, prosecutors, community groups, doctors and nurses, the media and others.
+Project Extra Mile is a network of community partnerships in Nebraska working to prevent alcohol-related harms.
+The coalition meets monthly in the Omaha metro area (Douglas/Sarpy Counties) and is open to anyone desiring to improve the health and safety of communities through the prevention of underage drinking and other excessive alcohol consumption.
+Involvement in our efforts includes individuals from public and private schools, law enforcement, youth, prevention and safety groups, health agencies and organizations, child advocacy groups, the faith community, prosecutors, community groups, doctors and nurses, the media, and others.

 Previous Coalition Meeting packets

-Our Next Coalition Meeting
+Our Next Coalition Meeting: